 Miraculously enough, I eventually got to the point to where I could legitimately see all the way through line D. (This was quite the emotional roller-coaster for me at this point).
 I was incredibly excited at this point that the future that I thought I had lost was slowly coming back to me.
 However, I was not quite out of the woods.
 Even though I had gotten through line D, it was a struggle, to say the least.
 The doctors had long talks with me about their standards and liability they assume by making such decisions and it was in mine, and their best interest, to ensure that this was not a one-time thing.
 They needed to be certain when you leave there, that you are going to be able to pass it every year after that.

-They had me do a few more depth perception tests (and passed) and more workups with multiple other doctors and they came to the agreement that I met their standards.
+They had me do a few more depth perception tests (and passed) and more workups with multiple doctors and they came to the agreement that I met their standards.
 I cannot describe to you what the feeling of years of doubt being immediately lifted off of my shoulders felt like.

 I am so extremely grateful for the doctors and techs there at Wright-Patterson for taking so much time to work with me through all of this!

 To those out there still in the hunt or awaiting your turn at MFS/FC1, never give up!
 Be as prepared as possible.
 Make appointments on your own so there are no surprises.
 If you find a surprise, get a second opinion.
 Research every option.
 Above all, remain calm and be as polite as possible.
 I know the former is easier said than done, but it can truly help.